jamesoyanna/github-users/README.md

 The application consumes the GitHub search API designed to find details of a Github user such as the number of a repository, stars, followers, most popular repository, etc.

+Each endpoint in the Search API uses query parameters to perform searches on GitHub.

+The individual endpoint in the Search API is provided.
+A query can contain any combination of search qualifiers supported on GitHub.

 ## Starter Project

 - css provided (global styles, styled components)